PyRicky/LSTM_Generic_explainable/README.md

 **IMPORTANT NOTE**: Please find attached in the repository backgrounds and already trained models for Remaining time and Activity prediction, so you can quickly experiment the tool and
                     obtain predictions and explanations for real running cases (on line phase).
-Then if you want to replicate the experiments (offline phase) you should delete the models and the background (off-line phase).
-You can just retrain the models or also obtain explanations (setting --shap True), but remember that the shapley values need some time (at least one day or more).
+Then if you want to replicate the experiments (Off-line phase) you can just retrain the models or also recalculate explanations (setting --shap True and deleting the background), but remember that the shapley values need some time (at least one day or more).
 					Shapley values haven't been uploaded since they are very heavy.
 				    NOTE: the training of LSTM may be very slow on CPUs, so we suggest to run this code on GPUs instead (and in a Unix environment).